astro-pi/python-sense-emu/docs/sense_emu_gui.rst

 .. note::

-    The emulator must be run prior to starting any scripts which expect to use the :ref:`sense_emu` library.
+    The emulator must be run prior to starting any scripts which expect to use the :mod:`sense_emu` library.
 However, the emulator can be terminated (and restarted) while scripts using the library are running (obviously, when the emulator isn't running sensor errors can't be emulated and all sensor readings will appear fixed).
 Attempting to spawn more than one instance of